zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.response.compress**

-    When this parameter is set to `true`, API ML will compress content for all responses from this services using GZIP.
-API ML will also add the `Content-Encoding` header with value `gzip` to responses.
+    When this parameter is set to `true`, API ML compresses content for all responses from these services using GZIP.
+API ML also adds the `Content-Encoding` header with the value `gzip` to responses.

 * **customMetadata.apiml.response.compressRoutes**

-    When the customMetadata.apiml.response.compress parameter is set to `true`, this parameter allows the services to further limit the compressed routes.
+    When the `customMetadata.apiml.response.compress` parameter is set to `true`, this parameter allows the services to further limit the compressed routes.
 The parameter accepts [ant style](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html) routes deliminated by `,` .
 The expectation is to provide the absolute paths.
-In case relative paths are provided the starting / will be added.
-If you don't care about the beginning of the pattern, use **/{pathYouAreInterestedIn}
+If relative paths are provided, the starting `/` is added.
+If the beginning of the pattern does not require specification, use `**/{pathYouAreInterestedIn}`

     **Examples**

+    * `/service/**`

-    /service/** - Compress all paths starting with /service/ /service/api/v1/compress,/service/api/v1/custom-compress - Compress the specific two routes.
+      Compresses all paths starting with `/service/`

+    * `/service/api/v1/compress,/service/api/v1/custom-compress`

+      Compresses the specific two routes

+    * `/\*\*/compress/\*\*`

-    /\*\*/compress/\*\* - Compress all paths that contain compress as a specific path.
+      Compresses all paths that contain `compress` as a specific path

 #### Routing parameters